Child health and nutrition in Africa: Zinc supplements

-The role of zinc in strengthening immune defences cannot be underestimated and in areas where effective preventive supplementation campaigns have been implemented, particularly in Africa, the child mortality rate has been lowered by 4 per cent.
+The role of zinc in strengthening immune defenses cannot be underestimated and in areas where effective preventive supplementation campaigns have been implemented, particularly in Africa, the child mortality rate has been lowered by 4 per cent.

 Vitamin A supplement

 Biannual vitamin A supplements can help to reduce mortality among young children by 23 per cent.

 Curative interventions

 Oral rehydration solutions

 Oral rehydration is considered one of the greatest revolutions in improving child health and managing diarrhoea.
 With new oral rehydration solutions containing zinc, child mortality can be reduced by 15 per cent.

 Therapeutic feeds

 F75 and F100 are types of therapeutic milk that is used in inpatient management of severe acute malnutrition.
 They differ in concentrations of ingredients and amount of energy.
-Ready to use therapeutic foods (RTUF) are semi-solid foods for outpatient management of malnutrition.
-These may be used as part of a community based food and nutrition program.
+Ready to use therapeutic food (RUTF) is made from a variety of macro- and micro-nutrients that help malnourished children effectively gain weight.
+RUTF is considered a promising new method for managing severe acute malnutrition.
+Additionally, RUTF is beneficial because it is dehydrated and sealed, allowing it to have a longer shelf life and limiting the spread of bacteria.
+These RUTFs may be used as part of a community based food and nutrition program.